Family of teen killed during gas explosions settles lawsuit

 “He dreamt of going to college and cared for his family members in every way possible.
 His mother, Rosaly, described Leonel as ‘the happiness of the house.’
 The family can only hope that this kind of catastrophe will never happen again,” Sheff said.

-The settlement was announced the same day that elected officials and business leaders planned an unrelated news conference to update economic recovery efforts in the three communities, nearly 10 months since the explosions.
+The settlement was announced the same day that elected officials and business leaders held an unrelated news conference to announce a marketing campaign to help small businesses in the communities that are still struggling to get back on their feet nearly ten months after the explosions.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.